awslabs/multi-model-server/docker/README.md

-[comment]: <> (All the references in this file should be actual links because this file would be used by docker hub.
-DO NOT use relative links or section tagging.)
+[//]: # "All the references in this file should be actual links because this file would be used by docker hub.
+DO NOT use relative links or section tagging."

 # Using Containers with MXNet Model Server